 Trail Stats: Length: 11 miles Elevation gain: 600 ft Hiking Time: 5 to 6 hours Rating: Easy to Moderate

-I write this blog so I have a single location to remember the various places I've visited and when I visited them.
+This blog gives me a single location to record the various places I've visited and remember when I visited them.

-While individual trips are displayed in reverse chronological order, I display posts for longer trips in the order they happened.
-For example, if you click the link for New Zealand, all the entries will display in sequential/chronological order, so the complete trip can be read from the top of the page through the end.
+While most posts are displayed in reverse chronological order, I display posts for longer trips in the order they happened, so you can read about the full trip in order, from the top of the page through the end.
+(See New Zealand or Peru for examples)

 No comments: